debugacademy/debugacademy-git/git_assignment.md

 - Switch to the master branch. ```git checkout master```
 - Reload the file and look for the change you made

 What happened to it?
+The change isn't on this file.

 ### Create another branch based off of master
 Name this branch git-02-[your initials]
 You've done this before!
 Look at the earlier notes to see how it's done.

 ### Commit to the latest branch
-On your newest branch, write the company you are representing, if any: [right here]
+On your newest branch, write the company you are representing, if any: Kardinal

 Also, (optionally) check the appropriate boxes as they apply to you or the company you represent:
-[ ] Interested in hearing about upcoming Debug Academy classes
+[x] Interested in hearing about upcoming Debug Academy classes
 [ ] Interested in hiring Drupal developers
-[ ] Interested in discussing something else with Debug Academy
+[x] Interested in discussing something else with Debug Academy

 Wonderful - more edits have been made, but this time on a different branch (version of the repository.)
 Stage and commit your changes, as you have done before.